a2stuff/a2d/src/mgtk/MGTK.md

 * Following a window move, resize or close, call `JUMP_TABLE_CLEAR_UPDATES` to allow DeskTop to handle update events.
 This will not redraw the DA window, however.

-# Automation

-MGTK exposes an automation interface, intended for use by automated tests.
-It works as follows:

-* Wait for the keyboard strobe to be cleared. (`KBD` high bit off)
-* Depress both Open Apple (`BUTN0`) and Solid Apple (`BUTN1`)
-* Submit a keypress of ASCII `NUL` (Ctrl+Shift+2 on the Apple II keyboard)
-* Wait for the keyboard strobe to be cleared.
-* Release both Open Apple (`BUTN0`) and Solid Apple (`BUTN1`)
-* Save copies of any bytes that will be modified by the following.
-* Store any "in" call parameters into memory. (`$0003` is a good location)
-* Set memory address `$0000` to the MGTK call number, and `$0001`/`$0002` to the address of parameter data.
-* Submit any keypress.
-* Wait for the keyboard strobe to be cleared.
-* Read the call result from address `$00`.
-* Load any "out" call parameters from memory.
-* Restore any bytes from copies saved above.
-* Submit any keypress.
-* Wait for the keyboard strobe to be cleared.

-Note that addresses assume the banking that this MGTK instance is running with.
-DeskTop normally runs with the Aux ZP active and MGTK-visible resoures like window titles in Aux or Aux LC memory.
-The Selector module has an MGTK instance in main memory and runs with the Main ZP active except for the alert code which resizes in the Aux LC bank.

-Automation can use this interface to query for open windows and inspect their properties.

-> Automation calls are *not* supported while Mouse Keys are active.
-Adding this is possible, but the unlock sequence would interfere with the simulated mouse button.